Planetary Nebula Abell 3

 Finder Chart

 The planetary nebula Abell 3 is located in the constellation Cassiopeia.
+On 27 October it is in opposition to the Sun and crosses the meridian at local midnight.
 The best time to observe is July to January, when it is highest at night.

 Finder Chart Planetary Nebula Abell 3